thomasfrederikse/2021_NOAA_TR/README.md

 - `Masks.jl`: Defines the region masks for each region.

 ### Data
 The `Data` directory contains the input data sets used during the computations.
-Please appropriately cite the source data if used.
+Please appropriately cite the input data if you use it.
 It contains the following:

 Directories:
 - `ClimIdx`: Map with climate indices (NAO, PDO, MEI) used to remove internal variability.
 All the indices come from NOAA [Physical Sciences Laboratory (PSL)](https://psl.noaa.gov/data/climateindices/) and [NOAA Climate Prediction Centre (CPC)](https://www.cpc.ncep.noaa.gov/data/teledoc/telecontents.shtml)